-The division of Pediatric General Surgery at CHEO is very productive with clinical research.
-We are dedicated to investigate many surgical problems with evidence based approach.
+The Division of Pediatric General Surgery at the Children’s Hospital of Eastern Ontario (CHEO) is very productive in terms of clinical research.
+We are dedicated to investigating a variety of surgical problems with an evidence-based approach.

-Dr. Ahmed Nasr, who recently joined the division, holds a Masters in Clinical Epidemiology from University of Toronto.
-He has also completed a PhD at Cairo University in the field of autologous fat injection.
-He has over 30 publications to date and developed an expertise in the field of Meta-analysis and controlled trials.
+Dr. Ahmed Nasr, Associate Professor, holds a Master’s Degree in Clinical Epidemiology from the University of Toronto, and a PhD from Cairo University.
+He has over 70 peer-reviewed publications to date and has developed expertise in the field of systematic review and meta-analysis.

 Our division is actively engaged in translational basic science research in areas relevant to pediatric surgery and encourages the active participation of trainees at all levels.

-Joining the laboratory as a research associate, Dr. Stéphanie Langlois offers additional knowledge and expertise in the area of tumour biology.
+Joining the laboratory as a senior research associate / laboratory manager, Dr. Stéphanie Langlois offers additional knowledge and expertise in the area of tumour biology.
 Dr. Langlois’ extensive training in this area includes an MSc and PhD from the Department of Chemistry and Biochemistry at Université du Québec à Montréal and post-doctoral fellowships at both the University of Western Ontario and the University of Ottawa.

 Current translational research projects

 - Role of elastases, matrix metalloproteinases, and extracellular matrix in the regulation of pulmonary vascular disease associated with congenital diaphragmatic hernia